rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 </cdr-table>

 ### Use When
-- Exposing a status change to a product was caused by user selection
+- Exposing a status change to a product caused by user selection
 - providing error or warnings on the status of items in the users cart
 - Providing confirmation when updating and removing items that provides navigation or other actions
 - Notifying users of a potential problem, outside of a form, that may require their attention